General Surgical Pathology Fellowship

 A minimum of 2 years of Anatomic Pathology training is required as well as an active California medical license before beginning the fellowship.
 Positions are generally filled 18 months prior to the start date so early application is advised.
 This is a non-ACGME fellowship.

 Please ensure that your application materials are complete by the deadline listed below.
 A complete application consists of the application form, your most current C.V. and three letters of recommendation.
-Please note that we only accept electronic application materials that are submitted by email to Caren Hale.
-The authors of your letters of recommendation should also directly email their recommendation letter to Caren Hale.
+If you submitted your application prior to October 7th, the authors of your letters of recommendation should still directly email their recommendation letter to Caren Hale.
 Paper versions of the application materials will not be accepted.

 - 2014-2015: Filled